The official blog of the Lung Institute.

 A diagnosis of COPD can be discouraging, but getting a COPD screening early and finding a treatment that addresses the disease head-on is certainly better than living in denial until the disease has progressed for years.
 If you prefer to address COPD progression directly, perhaps it’s time to consider cellular therapy.
-While traditional treatments for chronic lung disease address only the symptoms of lung disease, stem cell therapy directly targets disease progression and can restore quality of life and pulmonary function.
+While traditional treatments for chronic lung disease address only the symptoms of lung disease, stem cell therapy may directly target disease progression and may improve quality of life and pulmonary function.

 If you or a loved one suffers from a chronic disease like COPD, emphysema, pulmonary fibrosis or other symptoms of lung disease, the Lung Institute offers a variety of adult cellular therapy options.
 Contact us today at (800) 729-3065 to see if you qualify for cellular therapy, and find out what cellular therapy could mean for you.